Aaron Mueller

 About

-I am interested in evaluating and improving the robustness of language models, and the methods used to understand them.
-My work spans causal and mechanistic interpretability methods; evaluations of language models inspired by linguistic principles and findings in cognitive science; and building more sample-efficient language models.
+I am interested in evaluating and improving the robustness of language models.
+My work spans causal and mechanistic interpretability methods; evaluations of language models inspired by linguistic principles and findings in cognitive science; and the development and analysis of more sample-efficient language models.

 News